tkach/CocosBlocksAnimation/README.md

 It may transform multiple CCNode instances.
 All changed properties of all nodes grouped by AnimationBlock will be animated with the same animation duration.

-You may transform animatable CCNode properties in AnimationBlock:
+Please, avoid any game logic in your AnimatinBlock, cause it's used internally in the engine.
+Operate only with nodes' properties.
+You may transform such animatable CCNode properties in AnimationBlock:

 - position
 - rotation